smylebifa/Vertx/README.md

-Использование технологии Vertx для распределенного взаимодействия
+# Using Vertx technology for distributed interaction